pywugate/DetectRS_OMETIFF/README.md

 ## What can DETECTRS_OMETIFF do?
 DetectRS_OMETIFF can read X,Y,Z,T,C value from OME.TIFF and separate single-/multi- Z/C images into individual Z as time series file(s).

-### It means if you make MATLAB do the bulk conversion of multiple files for you, you earn much coffee time.
+### Make MATLAB do the job for you, you earn much coffee time.

 (I don't promise that if the order of data is not standard OME ZTC order ^^.)